yifanLin/cse110_lab01_GitHubPages/index.md

     my knowledge in Biology, Mathematics, Statistics, Physics, Chemistry, and Computer Science.
 This school year, my courses focused on expanding my programming and algorithm design knowledge and experiences, for example, in Next-Gen-Sequencing (NSG) algorithms including DNA origin folk discovery, DNA alignment and assembly, and RNA alignments.
 This Spring, I am taking intro to Software
-    Development, and this index page is lab1 and the first step of my SE journey.
+    Development, and this index page is lab1 and the first step of my SE journey!

 ## Research
     I have commited to Subramaniam's Lab at UCSD for over 2 years now, during which me and my team applied multiomics methods to study